 Higher density multifamily development is allowed in targeted geographic areas.

-There are specific criteria that allow an ADU through a special permit process.
+There are specific criteria that allow an ADU (define ADU) through a special permit process.

 The PDD district does not provide specifications for any allowable uses.

 Many affordable and multifamily units developed in earlier periods are age restricted and only available to those age 55 and older but no projects approved since 2015 are age restricted.